-7.5 Payment will be made in arrears (Details included in the Contract) 8.
-Appendices Appendix A - Patient Group Direction Appendix B - Competency and Training Framework
+7.3 Payment will be made in arrears (Details included in the Contract).

+8. Appendices

-Appendix A: Patient Group Directions for the Supply of Medicines for Contraception and Sexual Health for Community Pharmacies within Hampshire Local Authority Area.
+Appendix A - Patient Group Direction Appendix B - Competency and Training Framework Appendix C - Condom Distribution & the Get It On scheme Appendix A: Patient Group Directions for the Supply of Medicines for Contraception and Sexual Health for Community Pharmacies within Hampshire Local Authority Area.
 September 2017